Spinyfish/BestClientBase/README.md

-# BestClientBase
+# Client Base

-This is, without doubt, the ~~worst~~ best client base EVER.
-If you dont know how to make a base?
-THIS IS FOR YOU!
+A good client base to use if you are starting out.